Here’s a radical thought: what if capitalism and communism were the same thing?

 When elites exempt themselves from the constraints that bind everyone else (which, yes, is the same failure mode as every other system)

-When norms erode faster than enforcement can compensate.
+When the norms erode faster than enforcement can compensate

-Which is to say: it fails culturally before it fails economically.
+Which is to say that it fails culturally before it fails economically.

-This is the vulnerability, and it is an enormous one.
-Because cultural coherence is not something you can legislate or engineer, purely because it is emergent, fragile, and subject to all the same pressures as everything else.
-You can design the most beautiful constraint architecture in the world, and it will still disintegrate if the people living inside it stop believing in those very constraints.
-I think of this as the “beautiful cathedral” problem: the architecture can be extraordinary, but if no one shows up on Sunday, it’s just a building.
+This is its core vulnerability, and yes, it’s not trivial.
+Because cultural coherence is emergent, fragile and faces all the same pressures we’ve discussed already; it is therefore not something you can legislate or engineer.
+You can design the most beautiful constraint architecture in the world, but it will still disintegrate if the people living inside it stop believing in those very constraints.
+This is a typical “beautiful cathedral” problem, in that the architecture can be extraordinary, but if no one shows up on Sunday, it’s just a building.

 And frankly, the historical record is mixed.
-Islamic economies have, at various points, been extraordinary engines of innovation and stability (the following deserves entire books, not just a byline mention: the Abbasid-era trading networks, the Ottoman waqf system, the medieval financial instruments that predated European banking by centuries).
-But they have also, at other points, succumbed to exactly the same corruption and elite capture that plagues every human institution.
-Thus, the model’s structural advantages do not make it immune to human nature.
+Islamic economies have, at various points, been extraordinary engines of innovation and stability (the following are entire substack genres, and I suggest following some: the Abbasid-era trading networks, the Ottoman waqf system, the medieval financial instruments that predated European banking by centuries).
+But Islamic economies have also, at other points, succumbed to exactly the same corruption and elite capture that plagues every one of our human institution.
+What I’m trying to say is that the model’s structural advantages do not make it immune to human nature.
 Nothing does.

-This tells us that the binding constraint on economic systems is not, ultimately, structural at all.
+Which tells us that the binding constraint on economic systems is not, ultimately, structural at all.
 It’s human.
-Which is both obvious and somehow perpetually forgotten by economists, who continue to build models that assume people will behave rationally, or at least predictably, despite all available evidence to the contrary.
+Which is both extremely obvious and somehow perpetually forgotten by economists, who continue to build models that assume people will behave rationally, or at least predictably irrationally, despite all available evidence to the contrary.

 Not Middle, But Orthogonal

-So if you’re still following, here’s where I want the takeaway to be.
+So if you’re still following, here’s what I want the takeaway to be.

 The usual framing of economic systems places capitalism on the right, communism on the left, and everything else somewhere along the spectrum between them.
-This framing is, IMO, fundamentally misleading, because it implies that the relevant variable is degree (more market or less market, more state or less state) when actually the relevant variable is kind.
+This framing is, IMO, fundamentally misleading, because it implies that variable we really care about is amount (more market or less market, more state or less state) when actually the variable we should measure is type.

-Capitalism’s end state is capital-as-king: markets subsume everything.
-Communism’s end state is state-as-king: the state subsumes everything.
-The Islamic model’s intended end state is moral-law-as-king: markets exist, states exist, but neither is absolute, because both operate under constraints that are derived from neither markets nor states but from an external order predicate on social norms.
+Again, we see that capitalism’s end state is capital-as-king in which markets subsume basically everything.
+Conversely, communism’s end state is state-as-king whereby the state subsumes basically everything.
+And the Islamic model’s intended end state is moral-law-as-king: markets exist, and states exist, but neither is absolute, because both operate under constraints that are derived from neither markets nor states but from a third thing — an external king predicated on social norms derived over civilizations.

-This is not a middle position, it is an orthogonal one, and the reason it challenged my thinking on political economic structures is because it operates on a completely different axis.
+This is not a middle position, it is an orthogonal one, and the reason it challenged my thinking on political economic structures is because it operates on a completely different axis that is pretty much invisible through our current lenses.

-So where capitalism radicalizes accumulation and communism radicalizes control, this model attempts to cap excess before it compounds, replacing the problem of “incentive escalation” with what I’d call “constraint equilibrium”.
-And the elegance of this is that it doesn’t require you to solve the impossible problem of “how much freedom is the right amount of freedom?” or “how much equality is the right amount of equality?”; both questions that we struggle with enormously in an era of DEI, redistribution, and oligarchy.
+So where we see that capitalism radicalizes greed in a bid to accumulate, and communism radicalizes control, this other model attempts to cap excess even before it compounds out of control, replacing the problem of “incentive escalation” with what I’d call “constraint equilibrium”.
+And the elegance of this is that it doesn’t require you to solve the seemingly impossible problem of “how much freedom is the right amount of freedom?” or “how much equality is the right amount of equality?” that we argue endlessly about today; both are questions that we struggle with enormously in an era of DEI, redistribution, and bro-ligarchy.
 Instead, it asks a much simpler question: “What must never be allowed to happen, regardless?”

 I find this framing extraordinarily clarifying.
-It obviously doesn’t solve all of our problems, but it does reorient the entire conversation away from debating “how muchness is too muchness” and toward questions much more important, of architecture.
+Of course, it obviously doesn’t solve all of our problems, but it does reorient the entire conversation away from debating “how muchness is too muchness” and toward questions that are much more necessary, about architecture.

-This matters right now more than it might have at any point in the last fifty years, because we are living through a period in which the existing structures are visibly failing and eroding public trust.
-The housing market is a casino.
-The financial system is a series of increasingly creative fictions (or nightmares).
-The welfare state is stretched to breaking point.
-And the response from most serious economists is to propose, essentially, better calibration of the existing outcomes.
-More regulation here, or less taxation there, with a new oversight body, a task force, or even dare I suggest… a strongly worded report.
+The importance of moving from ideological questions to structural ones is higher than it might have at any point in the last fifty years, because we are living through a period in which the existing structures are visibly failing and eroding public trust at rather alarming rates.
+The housing market is a casino; the financial system is a series of increasingly nightmare-ish stories; the welfare state is stretched beyond its breaking point.
+And the response from the most serious economists is to essentially propose a better tweaking of the existing outcomes.
+I.e. more regulation here, or less taxation there, with a new oversight body, a task force, or even dare I suggest… a strongly worded report.

 And this brings me back to the beginning.

-If capitalism and communism appear structurally different but ultimately drift toward the same concentration of power, then perhaps what they share is more important than what divides them.
+If capitalism and communism appear structurally different but ultimately move towards the same concentration of power, then perhaps what they share is more important than what divides them.
 Perhaps the common failure is not ideological but architectural.
-Both systems allow their primary coordinating dynamics (accumulation in the former , administration in the latter) to expand until it becomes dominant.
+Both systems allow their primary coordinating dynamics (accumulation with capitalism, administration with communism) to expand until it becomes dominant.

-The big question that is left in my mind now is whether this idea of a constraints-led system can endure expansion and scaling without eating itself up, as other systems are doing.
-And whether the dynamics of restraint can survive contact with the dynamics of growth.
+So then big question that is left in my mind now is whether this idea of a constraints-led system can outlast expansion and scaling without eating itself up, as other systems are currently doing.
+And whether the dynamics of restraint-based systems can survive contact with the actual dynamics of growth.

-If capitalism and communism are the same in how they radicalize under expansion, then the real divide is not left versus right, or market versus state.
-It is between systems that amplify dynamics because they lack limits, and systems that attempt to impose one.
+If capitalism and communism are the same in how they radicalize under expansion, then the real divide is not left versus right, or market versus state, as commonly believed for the last many decades.
+In fact, it is between systems that amplify dynamics because they lack limits, and systems that attempt to impose those very limits.

 this is valuable